-Therefore, this time, draw an arrow from the “I’m Allergic” button and create another Buttons block AND active the multiple-choice option.
+Therefore, this time, draw an arrow from the “I’m Allergic” button, create another Buttons block, and activate the multiple-choice option.
 After all, a person can be allergic to more than one thing:

 This way, users who choose one of the first three options can continue straight on, and only those with an allergy complete this extra step.

 Next, it’s time to move on to collecting merchandise data:

 Besides classic, image, icon, or emoji buttons, you can switch things up by using a carousel feature (ideal for product display).
 In the Landbot builder, you can find the carousel under the name “Picture Choice.”
 The setup is very similar to working with buttons.
 You need to define the title, the image, and (if relevant) a URL:

 Using this feature, the final user experience will look like this:

 10. Insert the Transaction Element

 Introducing a transactional element into the conversation has never been easier.
 All you need to do is select the chatbot Stripe integration from the features menu and set up the connection: